-In the early stages, it’s like The Offspring said, “You gotta keep ‘em separated.”
+In the early stages, it’s like The Offspring once sang, “You gotta keep ‘em separated.”

-The domain of newborns includes their cot, their capsule, and their carer’s arms – these are not places to share with pets, and I especially took measures to ensure the cats couldn’t hop into bub’s cot – which I recommend for peace of mind.
+The domain of newborns includes their cot, their capsule, and their carer’s arms – these are not places to share with pets, and I took extra measures to ensure the cats couldn’t hop into bub’s cot – which I recommend for baby’s safety and your own peace of mind.

 As soon as my son was old enough for independent floor time, we started to introduce him to the furrier members of the family, under close supervision at first.

 I was pleasantly surprised to observe that the cats seemed to quite enjoy having an extra person to interact with.
-(Okay, let’s be honest – in those first few months, they were so starved of attention.)
+(Okay, let’s be honest – in those first few months, they were so starved of attention, any attention would do!)